trntv/apis-list/README.md

 - [CoinLayer](https://github.com/apis-list/apis-list/blob/main/apis/coinlayer/coinlayer.md) - Powerful cryptocurrency rates JSON API delivering real-time crypto exchange rate and conversion data for more than 25 exchanges and 385 coins worldwide
 - [Currencystack](https://github.com/apis-list/apis-list/blob/main/apis/currencystack/currencystack.md) - Real-time exchange rates for 154 world currencies provided in JSON format and works for any programming environment
 - [PDFmyURL](https://github.com/apis-list/apis-list/blob/main/apis/pdfmyurl/pdfmyurl.md) - Easily Convert URLs / Webpages or HTML to PDF in any Programming Language or on the Command Line!
 Options for page format, layout, headers, footers, watermarking and more
-- [Pdfshift ](https://github.com/apis-list/apis-list/blob/main/apis/pdfshift/pdfshift.md) - An API to convert HTML/CSS documents to PDF
+- [Pdfshift ](https://github.com/apis-list/apis-list/blob/main/apis/pdfshift/pdfshift.md) - An API to convert HTML/CSS documents to PDF.
+PDFShift is the reliable, Up-to-date and high-fidelity conversion API with no maintenance costs.
+Convert any HTML documents to high-fidelity PDF in one single POST request.
 - [Sheetsu](https://github.com/apis-list/apis-list/blob/main/apis/sheetsu/sheetsu.md) - Get data from Google Spreadsheet in a matter of seconds
 - [Thumbnails Cloud](https://github.com/apis-list/apis-list/blob/main/apis/thumbnails-cloud/thumbnails-cloud.md) - cloud API generates JPG and PDF file previews for all common document formats, using a super simple API
 - [Tinypng](https://github.com/apis-list/apis-list/blob/main/apis/tinypng/tinypng.md) - TinyPNG API will help you compress and reduce the size of your JPEF and PNG files